athisav/athisav.github.io/_posts/2020-09-01-virtual-youtubers.md

 Before long I notice that more and more people are watching these Virtual Youtubers particularly from the anime community.
 Reddit posts filled up, Discords become more active, and Twitter posted more Virtual Youtuber related tweets.
 A turning point for the international community was when *Hololive* decided to add *Kiryu Coco* an English and Japanese speaking Virtual Youtuber.
-The fact that *Hololive* also noticed a market outside of Japan adding in various Chinese Virtual Youtubers and Indonesian-English speaking Virtual Youtubers means that they noticed the potential of a broader market.
+The fact that *Hololive* also noticed a market outside of Japan adding in various Chinese Virtual Youtubers and Indonesian-English speaking Virtual Youtubers means that there is a growing demand for them outside of Japan.

 At this point I only follow a number of Hololive clips and streams such as *Usada Pekora*, *Minato Aqua*, *Kiryu Coco* and *Ayunda Risu*.
 Currently I do not really follow a lot of *Nijisanji* Virtual Youtubers since I believe that *Hololive* has a more compelling livestreaming experience and detailed character roster.
 As of late I started to speculate why the boom on Virtual Youtubers happened and what are their advantages as well as disadvantages against conventional Youtubers or Twitch streamers.

 ---

-One of the most apparent reasons on why Virtual Youtubers is popular is because of their anime aesthetics.
+One of the most apparent reasons on why Virtual Youtubers are popular is because of their anime aesthetics.
 Anime has always been a more passive type of art style, in the sense that we are consuming anime typed entertainment more than we are interacting with them in a social sense.
 Watching anime or playing anime styled video games forms a desire for us to interact with our favorite anime casts and personalities such as